ansible/awx/INSTALL.md

 Upgrading AWX involves rerunning the install playbook.
 Download a newer release from [https://github.com/ansible/awx/releases](https://github.com/ansible/awx/releases) and re-populate the inventory file with your customized variables.

-For convienance, you can create a file called `vars.yml`:
+For convenience, you can create a file called `vars.yml`:

 ```
 admin_password: 'adminpass'